 As I often did when visiting my folks, I walked through the house to the kitchen, opened the refrigerator and peered inside to see if there was anything good to eat.
-Sure enough, a big, beautiful, red apple beckoned from one of the shelves.
-I reached for it and in an instant I was back in the foothills again, my bare legs painfully tangled up in a barbwire fence on a hill overlooking the few buildings that made up the town of Copperopolis.
+Sure enough, a big, beautiful red apple beckoned from one of the shelves.
+I reached for it and in an instant I was back in the foothills again, my bare legs painfully tangled up in a barbwire fence on the hill overlooking the few buildings that made up the town of Copperopolis.

-Somehow I managed to extricate myself from the barbwire and stumble back down the hill in the dark.
+Somehow I managed to extricate myself from the barbwire and stumble back down the slope in the dark.
 I was grateful I’d returned to my body before I got to the highway — where I probably would have run naked through the town, whose residents were already skeptical of me.

-I realized later that without my awareness, my body had walked up a hill that was about the same slope and distance as walking up the sidewalk to my parents house, which apparently was a mental projection in a duplicate body — a parallel hallucination that had seemed perfectly real, even ordinary, with nothing out of place or unusual.
+I realized later that without my awareness my body had walked up a hill that was about the same slope and distance as walking up the sidewalk to my parents house, which apparently was a mental projection in a duplicate body — a parallel hallucination that had seemed perfectly real, even ordinary, with nothing out of place or unusual.
 The pain from the barbed wire must have provoked an abrupt return to my original body

-Once I was back in my room again, I lit the kerosene lamp — only to discover I was bleeding profusely from deep gashes across the top of each thigh from the barbed wire.
+Once I was back in my room again I lit the kerosene lamp — only to discover I was bleeding profusely from deep gashes across the top of each thigh from the barbed wire.
 I didn’t even have a Band-Aid and this looked like it would require some stitches.

 I did the first thing that came to mind.
 I visualized myself drawing light energy from my solar plexus into both hands and then I glided my open hands above my thighs while directing the light down into the wounds.
 It was a healing ritual I’d come up with and practiced on many an ailment, but never with such success — the bloody slashes closed up and disappeared, leaving behind a clean white scar across each thigh.